jlin03/MKS22X-FinalProject/README.md

 Jerry: fixed many errors regarding the order in which vectors are updated, completed display method for car, fixed the turning angles when rotating the car and implemented centripetal acceleration.

 5/28/19 - Ben: Made final map for testing purposes, nicely laid out with no visible grid; began testing car physics on grass & road with Jerry;
+Jerry: removed centripetal acceleration as it technically isn't a real force; further tuned car angles when turning; implemented engineOutput which smoothly adds force to the car; added acceleration limits to car